The Green Deal

 - Use your savings – You benefit from energy savings straight away as there are no repayments.
 Paying this way, however, may restrict you to cheaper home improvements.

-- Use an unsecured loan – You may get a better interest rate than with one of the old Green Deal loans.
+- Use an – You may get a better interest rate than with one of the old Green Deal loans.
 But the loan is attached to you, not your property, and likely to be shorter-term with higher repayments.

-- Increase your mortgage – You may be able to get a better interest rate.
+- Increase your – You may be able to get a better interest rate.
 However, there are no guarantees that the costs will be met by an equivalent increase in the value of your property.

-- Use a credit card – You can take advantage of 0% interest deals and then transfer your balance over to a different credit card once the deal has expired, plus your installations will be covered by Section 75 of the Consumer Credit Act.
+- Use a – You can take advantage of 0% interest deals and then transfer your balance over to a different credit card once the deal has expired, plus your installations will be covered by Section 75 of the Consumer Credit Act.
 Bear in mind that if you don't pay off your balance in full or transfer in time, interest rates can be steep.